TimoP80/sunopromptgenerator/README.md

-# AI-Powered Suno Prompt Generator
+# AI Music Studio

-An advanced, AI-driven tool that analyzes any audio file to generate highly detailed, structured prompts for Suno AI.
+An advanced, AI-driven tool to analyze audio, generate detailed prompts, and create music with the Suno API.
 Features automated lyric extraction, vocal separation, and GPU acceleration for rapid results.

-## Features
+## Key Features

+- **Native Desktop GUI**: A complete, self-contained desktop application built with `tkinter`—no web browser needed.
+- **Suno API Integration**: Generate music directly from your prompts within the application.
+- **Advanced Audio Analysis**:
+  - **Creative Engine**: Employs a sophisticated, rule-based system to generate creative and context-aware prompts.
-- **Comprehensive Audio Analysis**: Leverages modern AI libraries to extract tempo, key, energy, mood, and instrumental profiles from your audio.
+  - **Detailed Metrics**: Extracts tempo, key, energy, genre, mood, and advanced metrics like spectral contrast and bandwidth.
-- **Advanced Prompt Generation**: Creates multiple prompt variations, including a detailed "Advanced Mode" for Suno's Custom Mode.
-  - Generates professional `[Tag: Value]` style prompts.
-  - Creates structured lyric templates (`[INTRO]`, `[VERSE]`, `[CHORUS]`, etc.).
+  - **Accurate Key Detection**: Uses an advanced algorithm to accurately determine both the key and its mode (major/minor).
+- **AI-Powered Vocal Processing**:
-- **AI-Powered Vocal Separation**: Automatically isolates vocals from your track using Meta's `demucs` model for high-fidelity separation.
+  - **Vocal Separation**: Isolates vocals from any track using Meta's Demucs model.
-- **Automatic Lyrics Transcription**: Transcribes the extracted vocals using OpenAI's `Whisper`, with selectable quality levels for speed vs. accuracy.
-- **Vocal Gender Detection**: Attempts to identify vocal pitch to suggest Male or Female lead vocals in the prompt.
-- **Extended Metadata Reading**: Reads Key and BPM information directly from audio file tags (MP3, FLAC) for faster and more accurate initial analysis, especially for files prepared with tools like Traktor.
-- **Expanded Genre Library**: Includes a wide range of genres and subgenres, with a focus on electronic music (Trance, House, Drum & Bass, Hardcore, and more).
+  - **Lyrics Transcription**: Transcribes lyrics with OpenAI's Whisper, offering multiple model sizes for a speed/accuracy trade-off.
+  - **Save Vocals**: Option to save the isolated vocal track as a separate WAV file.
+- **Powerful Prompt Generation**:
+  - **Multiple Formats**: Generates prompts in Standard, Creative, and Advanced (custom mode) formats.
+  - **Data-Driven Refinement**: The "Refinement Prompt" creates a highly prescriptive, multi-line prompt with exact numerical data for precise iterative control.
+  - **Enhanced Lyrics Template**: Generates creative and context-aware lyric structures based on the song's mood and energy.
+- **Performance & UX**:
-- **GPU Acceleration (PyTorch)**: Automatically uses an NVIDIA GPU for both vocal separation (`demucs`) and transcription (`Whisper`) to dramatically speed up analysis.
+  - **GPU Acceleration**: Automatically uses an NVIDIA GPU (if available) for Demucs and Whisper, with CUDA optimizations for a faster, more stable experience.
-- **Real-time Progress Updates**: The frontend displays the current analysis step and a progress bar.
-- **Hardware Detection**: The UI shows the detected CPU and GPU, and indicates whether GPU acceleration is active.
-- **Configurable Quality**: Users can select the transcription quality to balance speed vs. accuracy.
-- **Streamlined Build Process**: A dedicated GUI allows for easy building of the application, with an option to automatically run the executable after the build is complete.
+  - **Instant Feedback**: A "Quick Info" panel provides immediate analysis results (tempo, key, energy) upon file selection.
+  - **Flexible Build System**: Easy-to-use build scripts (`build_gui.bat`, `build_cli.bat`) with options for UPX compression to reduce executable size.

 ## How It Works

-The application follows a sophisticated pipeline to transform an audio file into a set of detailed prompts:
+The application uses a sophisticated pipeline to transform an audio file into a set of detailed music generation prompts:

-1.  **Upload & Pre-processing**: The user uploads an audio file through the web interface.
-The Flask backend receives the file and saves it to a temporary directory.
+1.  **File Selection**: The user selects an audio file via the native `tkinter` GUI.
+2.  **Quick Analysis**: The application immediately runs a lightweight analysis to extract tempo, key, and energy, displaying them in the "Quick Info" panel.
+3.  **Full Analysis Pipeline**:
+    - **Vocal Separation (`demucs`)**: The audio is processed by Meta's Demucs model to separate it into vocals, drums, bass, and other stems.
+    - **Lyrics Transcription (`Whisper`)**: The isolated vocal track is fed into OpenAI's Whisper model to transcribe the lyrics.
-2.  **Audio Analysis (`librosa`)**: The `AudioAnalyzer` class loads the audio file and uses the `librosa` library to extract fundamental musical features, including:
+    - **Deep Audio Analysis (`librosa`)**: The `AudioAnalyzer` class uses `librosa` to extract a wide range of musical features, including spectral characteristics, tonnetz, and more.
-    *   Tempo (BPM)
-    *   Musical Key
-    *   Energy (RMS)
-    *   Spectral characteristics (centroid, rolloff)
-    *   Zero-crossing rate
-3.  **Genre & Mood Classification**: Based on the extracted features, a rule-based engine in `genre_rules.py` classifies the genre, and a separate algorithm determines the mood.
+    - **Genre & Mood Classification**: A rule-based engine in `genre_rules.py` classifies the genre and mood from the extracted features.
-4.  **Vocal Detection & Separation (`demucs`)**: The system first detects the likelihood of vocals.
-If vocals are present, it uses the `demucs` model to separate the audio into distinct tracks (vocals, drums, bass, other).
-5.  **Lyrics Transcription (`Whisper`)**: The isolated vocal track is passed to the `Whisper` model, which transcribes the lyrics.
-The user can select the model quality (`tiny`, `base`, `medium`) to balance speed and accuracy.
-6.  **Prompt Generation**: The `PromptGenerator` class takes all the analyzed data (features, genre, mood, lyrics, etc.) and synthesizes it into multiple prompt variations, including a structured "Advanced Mode" prompt.
+4.  **Prompt Generation**: The `PromptGenerator` class synthesizes all the analyzed data—lyrics, genre, mood, and detailed metrics—into multiple creative and technical prompts.
-7.  **Streaming to Frontend**: The backend streams progress updates to the frontend in real-time, keeping the user informed of the current status.
-8.  **Display Results**: The final analysis and generated prompts are displayed on the web page, ready for the user to copy and use in Suno.
+5.  **Display Results**: The final analysis and generated prompts are displayed in the GUI, ready to be used.
+6.  **Music Generation**: The user can click a "Generate Music" button to send any prompt directly to the Suno API and listen to the result.

 ## Dependencies

 This project relies on several key Python libraries:

--   **Flask**: A micro web framework used for the backend server.
+-   **Tkinter**: For the native desktop GUI (part of the Python standard library).
 -   **Librosa**: A powerful library for audio analysis and feature extraction.
 -   **Demucs**: Meta AI's state-of-the-art music source separation model.
 -   **Whisper**: OpenAI's robust model for speech-to-text transcription.
+-   **Requests**: For communicating with the Suno API.
 -   **PyTorch**: The underlying deep learning framework for `demucs` and `Whisper`.
 -   **Numpy**: For numerical operations on audio data.

 ## Building the Executable

-This project includes robust scripts to build a standalone executable using PyInstaller.
-This packages the entire application, including the Python interpreter and all dependencies, into a single folder for easy distribution.
+This project includes robust scripts to build a standalone executable using PyInstaller, packaging the entire application into a single folder for easy distribution.

 ### Prerequisites